Skrylas/AoMR-TutorialCampaign/Docs/Files.md

             └───CAMPAIGN_IMAGES.png*
 ```

-  `*  optional files - can be included if your campaign makes use of them`
+  `*  optional files - can be included if your campaign makes use of them.`
-  `** or another language or multiple`
+  `** or another language or multiple language folders`
-  		`Currently there appears to be an issue where multiple languages cannot be properly swapped between in custom campaigns.
-If someone discovers that this has been fixed, please let me know.`
+  		`Note that Language folders must be Capitalized (English, French, etc.)  Lowercase language folders will fail to support multiple langauges.`

 The above file structure largely replicates the base AOMR file structure.